 Once you have agreed terms with the client, your next step will be to gather detailed information from them about the project, and how it fits into HMRC’s guidance.

-HMRC’s definition is very abstract.
+HMRC’s definition of R&D for tax purposes is very abstract.
 It’s designed to apply in any sector, which means you need to translate it into more specific terms for your clients.
-The key parts are that the company
+The key parts are that the company:

 Your job is to help clients understand how HMRC’s definition of R&D applies to them.
-Of course you need to show them the guidance itself – but you also need to gather the details of the project that you’ll use to write a report about the project, and how it fits the two criteria.
+Of course you need to show them the guidance itself – but you also need to gather the details you need to write a report about the project and how it fits the two criteria.
+HMRC’s further Guidance for Compliance 3 (GfC3) provides some useful examples explaining the meaning and application of the key points the client will need to consider.

-This process – it’s usually a meeting, sometimes more than one – is the foundation of any successful R&D claim, so we’ve gone into detail about how to get it right in our article 3 Steps to Effective R&D Eligibility Screening Conversations.
+This process of teasing out relevant information from the client is the foundation of any successful R&D claim, so we’ve gone into detail about how to get it right in our article 3 Steps to Effective R&D Eligibility Screening Conversations.
 We also have a free downloadable checklist to help you keep track of everything you need.

 ‘Eligibility’ for R&D tax relief isn’t binary